Rita Ora Announces Partnership With Escada To Support Female Empowerment

 Like many other powerful females, Rita Ora is celebrating International Women’s Day in the best way possible.

 On her Instagram account earlier today, Ora posted a cute photo of herself along with a special message.
-In the snapshot itself, Ora looks dressed to impress in white and yellow striped pants with a matching blazer as well as a purse slung across her shoulder that reads “strong woman.”
-Ora is rocking a face full of makeup and wears her short, blonde locks in a low bun.
+In the snapshot itself, Ora looks dressed to impress in white and yellow striped pants with a matching blazer.
+She also was seen sporting a purse slung across her shoulder that read “strong woman.”
+Ora is rocking a face full of makeup and wears her short blonde locks in a low bun.

-In the caption of the image the singer explains that she is proud to be working with Women for Women UK as well as Escada official to support female empowerment.
+In the caption of the image, the singer explains that she is proud to be working with Women for Women U.K. — as well as Escada official — to support female empowerment.

 “This incredible charity helps women survivors of war rebuild their lives.
 To celebrate #InternationalWomensDay 2019, I’ve joined the charity’s #MessageToMySistercampaign and sent a message of sisterhood and solidarity to a woman survivor of war.
 Watch this space for a special project with ESCADA x Women for Women International soon – stay tuned!”

-The post has already earned the singer a ton of attention with over 14,000 likes in addition to 120 plus comments.
-While some fans commented on the photo to let Rita know how amazing she looks, countless others applauded her for supporting women and using her voice to do good.
+The post has already earned the singer a ton of attention, garnering over 14,000 likes in addition to 120-plus comments.
+While some fans commented on the photo to let Rita know how amazing she looks, countless others applauded her for supporting women and for using her voice to do good.

 View this post on Instagram